puppup420247-org/EdgeEnterprise/edgeenterprise/edge-ie-mode-policies.md

 ### Configure using the Configure the Enterprise Mode Site List policy

-IE mode can also be configured with a separate policy for Microsoft Edge.
-This allows you to override the existing site list for the sake of conducting a limited pilot, or to manage a separate list of only sites that need IE.
+You can also configure IE mode with a separate policy for Microsoft Edge.
+This additional policy allows you to override the IE site list.
+For example, some organizations will target the production site list to all users.
+You can then deploy the pilot site list to a small group of users using this policy.

-1. Create or re-use a Site List XML
+1. Create or reuse a Site List XML
     1. All sites that have the element _\<open-in\>IE11\</open-in\>_ will now open in IE mode.
 2. Open Group Policy Editor.
 3. Click **Computer Configuration** > **Administrative Templates** > **Microsoft Edge**.